scds/intro-twine/lessons/lesson3.md

 Throughout this lesson, we'll be referencing [this Twine Code Cheat Sheet](https://mcmasteru365-my.sharepoint.com/:w:/g/personal/littvs_mcmaster_ca/EUZxxT7qrPBPpqtEW6ULoUkBTCTT8tRZBhNkRbpeuPO06A?rtime=Qy8ejxp-20g).

-You should keep it open in a new tab while working on your Twine game, as it'll come handy often.
+You should keep it open in a new tab while working on your Twine game, as it'll come in handy often.

 ## Creating Links

 While we've already created passage links, which links the player to another passage of the story, this time we'll be creating website links.
-You'll notice that, if you simply copy paste a URL into your passage, it'll just stay as plain text and it won't be clickable.
+You'll notice that if you simply copy and paste a URL into your passage, it'll just stay as plain text and it won't be clickable.

 If you take a look at the Twine Code Cheat Sheet, the code to insert a link to a webpage is